 When it comes to improving energy efficiency in your home, it’s easy to ignore the impact your windows have on your energy costs.
-Drafty windows are easy to identify, but you don’t have to have a noticeable problem with your windows to benefit from replacement windows.
+Drafty windows are easy to identify, but you don’t need to have a noticeable problem with your windows to benefit from replacement windows.
 The correct windows can help you save costs when it comes to heating and cooling your home.

 Thanks to improved technologies, the glass in your windows can increase energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane choices, various kinds of glazing, gas fills and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.
+Multiple-pane choices, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.

 Get to Know the ENERGY STAR® Basics

 When considering windows for energy efficiency, it's important to first research their energy-performance ratings in relation to the Falls Church climate and your home's design.
 What does “energy efficiency” even mean and how can you weigh the energy savings of one window against another once they’re in your home?